White Dwarfs in Globular Clusters: Spectral Types

-In 2005 \cite{Kalirai05} showed GMOS@Gemini and LRIS@Keck spectra of 21 white dwarfs in the young (650~Myr) open cluster NGC\,2099 ($>$30\% of the known white dwarfs in that cluster), none of which was helium-rich.
-Cluster members have estimated effective temperatures between 13,000~K and 18,000~K in the observed magnitude range.
-Allowing for 4--5 contaminating field stars, one would expect to find 4 DBs from the 4:1 DA:non-DA ratio observed among field white dwarfs of similar temperatures (\cite{Salaris01}).
-It was noted by \cite{Beauchamp96} that the mass distribution of field DB stars lacks the high mass tail observed for DA white dwarfs.
+In 2005 \cite{Kalirai05} showed spectra of 21 white dwarfs in the young (650\,Myr) open cluster NGC\,2099 ($>$30\% of the known white dwarfs in that cluster) observed with the Gemini Multi-Object Spectrograph at the Gemini telescope and with the Low-Resolution Imaging Spectrometer ({\bf LRIS}) at the Keck telescope, none of which was He-rich.
+Cluster members have estimated effective temperatures between 13,000\,K and 18,000\,K in the observed magnitude range.
+Allowing for 4--5 contaminating field stars, one would expect to find 4 DBs from the 4:1 DA:non-DA ratio observed among field white dwarfs of similar temperatures (\cite{Salaris01}, \cite{TremblayBergeron2008a}).
+It was noted by \cite{Beauchamp96} that the mass distribution of field DB stars lacks the high-mass tail observed for DA white dwarfs.
 Newer observations by \cite{Voss07}, on the other hand, find no difference in the mass distribution between DB and DA stars.
 Spectroscopic analyses by \cite{Kalirai05a} yield rather high masses of up to 1.1\,M$_\odot$ for the bright white dwarfs in NGC\,2099, consistent with the youth of that cluster.
 Several explanations for the possible lack of DB stars among massive white dwarfs were discussed by \cite{Kalirai05}: \emph{i) --} More massive white dwarfs have thicker hydrogen layers, which may prevent the formation of a convection zone mixing helium to the hydrogen layer.
-Such a convection zone has been suggested to cause the appearance of DB stars at about 30,000~K (\cite{Liebert87}; \cite{Hanlie03})).
+Such a convection zone has been suggested to cause the appearance of DB stars at about 30,000\,K (\cite{Liebert87}; \cite{Hanlie03})).
 This explanation, however, has no quantitative support so far and the currently assumed hydrogen layers are much thicker than those assumed by \cite{Liebert87}. \emph{ii) --} The removal efficiency for the hydrogen layer depends on mass. \emph{iii) --} Binary evolution may result preferably in DA white dwarfs (in binary systems and also as single stars, \cite{Liebert05}).

-Also LRIS@Keck spectroscopy of white dwarfs in NGC\,6791 by \cite{Kalirai07a}, showed only hydrogen-rich spectra for all nine targets with sufficient S/N.
+Also LRIS spectroscopy of white dwarfs in NGC\,6791 by \cite{Kalirai07a}, showed only H-rich spectra for all nine targets with sufficient S/N.